MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/caac-known-issues.md

 |A user tries to upload a selection of 200 files by using the file upload dialog.
 Some are sensitive, and some aren't. |Nonsensitive files are uploaded. <br><br>Sensitive files are blocked. |
 |A user tries to upload a selection of 200 files by using a drag-and-drop operation.
 Some are sensitive, and some aren't. |The full set of files is blocked. |

+## Limitations for sessions that are served with Edge in-browser protection

+The following limitations apply only on sessions that are served with Edge in-browser protection.

+### Deep link is lost when user switches to Edge by clicking 'Continue in Edge'

+A user who starts a session in a browser other than Edge is prompted to switch to Edge by clicking the ‘Continue in Edge’ button.

+If the URL points to a resource within the secured application, the user will be directed to the application's homepage in Edge.

 ## Related content

 - [Conditional Access app control in Microsoft Defender for Cloud Apps](proxy-intro-aad.md)